Project goal/ Challenge:

 Project learnings:

-In retrospect, a more effective approach to conducting research would have been to adopt a fully customer-centric methodology, blending contextual inquiry, usability testing, and survey analysis to uncover key friction points in ASDA/Walmart’s digital and physical retail experiences.
-Observing customers in their natural shopping environments, alongside structured usability tests, would have provided deeper insights into task completion efficiency and navigational challenges.
-This mixed-methods approach would have allowed for a more comprehensive understanding of user needs, leading to targeted recommendations that improved customer engagement across multiple touchpoints.
+In retrospect, a fully customer-centric research approach would have been more effective.
+Combining contextual inquiry, usability testing, and surveys would have revealed key friction points in ASDA/Walmart’s digital and in-store experience.
+Observing shoppers in their natural environment, alongside structured usability tests, would have given us deeper insights into how easily they could complete tasks and navigate.
+This mixed-methods approach would have provided a richer understanding of user needs, leading to more targeted recommendations for boosting customer engagement across all touchpoints.